pnsn/machine_learning_pnsn_data_set/README.md

-## machine_learning_pnsn_data_set
+# Machine Learning data sets from the PNSN, west coast, and GSN stations

+There are two data sets here: 1) non-earthquake sources picked by PNSN, e.g. avalanches and quarry blasts.
+Total size is about 20,000 files with all three components of data.
+And 2) a data set of regional and teleseismic P-arrivals that is picked using an STA/LTA ratio based off of velocity data highpass filtered above 3Hz.
+This is split up into West Coast, North American, Global shallow and Global deep sources.
+Both data sets include strong motion and broadband data.
+Only the IRIS data center was used, which limits the harvest for Southern and Northern California.

+-add AQMS non-seismic noise sources

+## Regional and Teleseismic data set

-Data set of P-wavelets and noise from PNSN and other stations for use by ML
+Data set of P-wavelets and noise from PNSN and other stations prepared for ML.

 The Trigger label:
 This is based on the trigger criteria for <a href="https://pubs.geoscienceworld.org/ssa/srl/article/90/2A/727/568236/Optimizing-Earthquake-Early-Warning-Performance">Elarms3</a>.
 Notable differences is that Elarms3 has many criteria for declaring a bump a trigger.
 This label only uses the two primary ones: 1) whether the STA/LTA (0.05sec/5.0sec) function of 3Hz highpassed velocity data exceeds 20 and 2) if the peak amplitude exceeds 0.000031623 m/s^2.
--add AQMS non-seismic noise sources
+This is true for data from strong motion stations as well as broadband stations.

 *Go to Shortcomings, caveats section at bottom of page to see differences w Elarms3*